bwsw/moebius/README.md

 Name "Moebius" (Möbius) is choosen because of nature of handlers which are python generators and could be run infinitely like "Möbius stripe".

-## 0mq as transport
+## ZeroMQ as transport

-Moebius uses well known and robust ZeroMQ library to implement transport.
+Moebius uses well known and robust ZeroMQ (0mq) library to implement transport.
 It uses DEALER-ROUTER 0mq pattern to implement two-way communication without specific limitations.
 DEALER-ROUTER pattern allows to implement three types of communication:

 * 1 request - 1 response
 * 1 request - N responses